Nonac/PIMS/Report/System_design/README.md

 to its website.

 #### Online elements
-* Web\
+* Web

   The website is developed by Bootstrap and is designed for customers to access their personal account.
 Once the customer wishes to use this service, they should open an account with us and register their vehicles on the website.
 The website also provides records of their usage histories.

-* Desktop application\
+* Desktop application

   The desktop application is developed by Processing.
 It is designed for managers at the parking lots to monitor and manage the parking lot.
-It visualises the occupany of the parking lot and monitors the vehicles using this parking lot.
+It visualises the occupancy of the parking lot and monitors the vehicles using this parking lot.

-* M5Stack\
+* M5Stack

-The M5Stack is a small IoT (Internet of things) device compatible with Arduino and has built-in sensors (e.g. accelerometer, gyroscope), WIFI, bluetooth, colorful screen and buttons.
+  The M5Stack is a small IoT (Internet of things) device compatible with Arduino and has built-in sensors (e.g. accelerometer, gyroscope), WIFI, Bluetooth, colorful screen and buttons.
 In our design, it acts as the parking lot entrance/exit barrier.
 It is mounted at the parking lot entrance/exit.
   The screen will display the barrier's status (open or close).

 #### Offline elements
-* M5Stick\
+* M5Stick

   M5Stick comes with M5Stack and is even smaller than M5Stack.
 It also has a screen, a button and bluetooth.
 In our design, the M5Stick acts as a key to open the parking lot barrier (M5Stack).
 This means that the M5Stick is kept by the driver in the car.
 During the driver's registration process, he/she must link the M5Stick's bluetooth address with his/her PIMS account.
 When the driver wishes to enter/exit the parking lot, he/she only needs to press the button on M5Stick when the M5Stick and M5Stack (barrier) are in the vicinity.

-* Local database\
+* Local database

   There is a simple data storage system in this design since it is not the focus of the project.
 The data of the customers' from out website are passed through MQTT and saved on the local hard disk in the manager's desktop.
 Each parking lot should have at one manager that keeps the application open all the time, so the customers' data can be saved on the hard disk.

 <a name="_b"></a>
 ## Requirements of key sub-systems